karnyadavdev/FontWizard/README.md

 Build output goes to `App\dist\`.

 <p align="center">
-  Built with ❤️,
+  <b>Built with ❤️<br>
-    if you want to support development, i will add donate link if project crosses 500 stars.
+    if you want to support development, i will add it if project crosses 200 stars</b>
 </p>